 More Calls to Your Local Business via Avoiding Using an Automated Response System

-As a local business owner, you might be tempted to use an automated response system so that you don’t have to manually answer each call.
+As a local business owner, you might be tempted to use an automated response system so that you don’t have to answer each call manually.
 After all, talking to dozens of prospective customers can consume a significant chunk of your workday.
 While using an automated response system will undoubtedly save you time, you’ll experience better results by manually answering and responding to calls.

-According to Think With Google, the leading reason consumers contact businesses via phone rather than other methods is because they want to talk to a real person.
+According to Think With Google, consumers contact businesses via phone rather than other methods because they want to talk to a real person.
 If a prospective customer encounters an automated response system, he or she probably won’t call back.

 More Calls to Your Local Business via Exploring Traditional Advertising Channels